You will often hear that mindfulness can make you a better person; stronger, kinder, more empathetic.

-As meditation practice steadily erodes your fears, anxieties and insecurities you naturally find yourself becoming less self-focused and more other-focused.
+And it’s true (more or less).
+As meditation practice steadily erodes your fears, anxieties and insecurities, you naturally find yourself becoming less self-focused and more other-focused.
 You realise just how much your view of the world and of other people have been obscured by your self and your endless obsessions.
 This move from worrying about yourself to caring about others is like bursting through the fog and into open sunshine.

 You find that to savour the present moment just as it is, without judgement, has a flow on effect in terms of savouring people in the present moment; just as they are, without judgement.
-Doing the right thing becomes something we want to do because it is who we are and it makes us feel good, as opposed to just being something we have to do in spite of ourselves because of external rules and threats of punishment.
+Doing the right thing becomes something you want to do because it is who you are and it makes you feel good, as opposed to just being something you have to do in spite of yourself because of external rules and threats of punishment.
+Turns out, being a saint is just in your own self-interest.

 This promised increase in compassion is one of the key selling points of mindfulness.
 And the idea that compassion is the key to happiness is the central insight of positive psychology, the science of well-being.
 After all, love is a source of happiness and contentment, not hate.